+No groundwater was encountered during testing at the time of our inspection.

-No groundwater was encountered during testing.
-Due to the position of the site relative to the slope and the underlying geology, no significant standing water table is expected to influence the site.
+Whilst dedicated groundwater monitoring was not within the scope of this assessment, due to the site elevation and position of the site relative to the slope and the underlying geology, no significant standing water table is expected to influence the site.
+The groundwater regime is not expected to be significantly affected by the proposed works, and it is considered unnecessary to undertake preconstruction or construction stage groundwater monitoring.